 Active-duty service members and Active Guard Reserve soldiers are the only patient categories eligible to receive refractive surgery at Madigan.
 This surgery is at NO COST for those eligible.
 In addition, candidates for refractive surgery must also meet the following criteria:

-- No adverse actions or pending a medical board
+- No adverse actions or pending medical board

-- Must have contact lenses out and wearing current prescription glasses for 30 consecutive days prior to the initial screening date (this can be coordinated with the Refractive Surgery Clinic)
+- Must have contact lenses out and wearing current prescription glasses for 30 days prior to initial exam

 Refractive Surgery Facts & Myths

 Fact: There is no anesthesia required for refractive surgery.
 Numbing drops are used on the eyes during surgery, but because the surgery is relatively quick, the patient will wear his or her own clothes and will be released from the hospital soon after the procedure is over.